rocketkeis/crispy-waffle/_posts/2020-05-06-career-talk.md

 > Your performance and value will decline overtime if we don't continue to learn new things (Entropy).

-It's also a matter of translating what you learn to something relevant -- be it by giving advice or guidance, providing inputs or ideas when asked, creating a POC, etc.
+It's also a matter of translating what you learn to something relevant and helpful -- be it by giving advice or guidance, providing inputs or ideas when asked, creating a POC, etc.

 > 5 Levels of Leadership (John Maxwell)
 > 1. Role / Position